 “You AND me!
 He’s expecting both of us at HQ in two days!”

 “Oh?
-That ‘Prince of Darkness’!
-I see… – Mikael looks at me a little puzzled – Well, we shouldn’t waste any time then.
+This ‘Prince of Darkness’!
+I see… – Mikael looks at me a little confused – Well, then we shouldn’t waste any time.
 You’ve got three hours to pack your bags and meet me in front of the Gare du Nord.
-Bring aspirin if you have some, I think I’m out.”
+Bring some aspirin if you have any, I think I’m out”.

-If only he could also come to his senses, at least for the duration of the trip, I wouldn’t mind.
-One day, someone should sit down with Mikael and explain to him that vampires do not exist.
-Not me, though.
-The last time I tried, It was me and not them who had to babysit him for weeks.
+If only he could come to his senses, at least for the duration of the trip, I wouldn’t mind.
+Someday someone should sit down with Mikael and explain to him that vampires do not exist.
+But not me.
+The last time I tried, it was me and not them who had to babysit him for weeks.
 He’s even less fun when he’s completely depressed and almost suicidal.

 Draco… and Mikael